 The Board meets at regular intervals and is responsible for setting corporate strategy, approving the annual budget, reviewing financial performance, agreeing the renewal of and any new banking/treasury facilities, approving major items of capital expenditure and reviewing and approving acquisitions.
 The Board is provided with appropriate information in advance of Board meetings to enable it to discharge its duties effectively.
 The Chairman ensures that the Directors are able to take independent professional advice as required at the Company’s expense.

 During FY16 the Board met 15 times comprising 11 regular scheduled meetings and an additional 4 meetings relating to the acquisitions of Matthew Clark and Bibendum PLB Group

-The Remuneration Committee is comprised of David Adams as acting Chairman, Steve Wilson, Martin Newman, Ian Jones and Jennifer Laing.
+The Remuneration Committee is comprised of David Adams as acting Chairman, Steve Wilson, Martin Newman and Ian Jones.
 The Committee’s policy and the details of each Director’s remuneration are clearly explained in its report on pages 36 to 41 and in note 5 to the accounts of our Annual Report.

-The Committee is comprised of Steve Wilson as Chairman, David Adams and Jennifer Laing.
+The Committee is comprised of Steve Wilson as Chairman and David Adams.
 The meetings are also attended, by invitation, by the other Directors.
 The Audit Committee has met on two occasions during the year and once since year end.

 The Committee has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of the Group is properly measured and reported on and for reviewing reports from the Group’s auditor relating to the Group’s accounting and financial reporting, in all cases having due regard to the interests of shareholders.